 Ebb and Flow will conduct one final experiment before their mission ends.
 They will fire their main engines until their propellant tanks are empty to determine precisely the amount of fuel remaining in their tanks.
 This will help NASA engineers validate fuel consumption computer models to improve predictions of fuel needs for future missions.

-“Our lunar twins may be in the twilight of their operational lives, but one thing is for sure, they are going down swinging,” said GRAIL project manager David Lehman of NASA’s Jet Propulsion Laboratory in Pasadena, Calif.
+“Our lunar twins may be in the twilight of their operational lives, but one thing is for sure, they are going down swinging,” said GRAIL project manager David Lehman of NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “Even during the last half of their last orbit, we are going to do an engineering experiment that could help future missions operate more efficiently.”

 Because the exact amount of fuel remaining aboard each spacecraft is unknown, mission navigators and engineers designed the depletion burn to allow the probes to descend gradually for several hours and skim the surface of the moon until the elevated terrain of the target mountain gets in their way.